gcorlet/The-Gangster-Game/README.md

 Upload the files to your host directory.
 Import the 'Database' file.
-Edit the file 'settings.php' with your hosint information.
+Edit the file 'settings.php' with your hosing information.

 For any further information or help, visit: https://webgamescript.com/